jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 The login user is **root** with password **jumpnowtek**.

-You should change that password.
+You will be prompted to change the password on first login.

 All systems are setup to use a serial console.
 For the RPi's that have it, a dhcp client will run on the ethernet interface and there is an ssh server running.